mavryk-network/mavryk-protocol/docs/nairobi/token_management.rst

 ----------------------------------------------------------------

 Endorsing rewards are reflected in balance updates as a transfer of tokens from the ``"endorsing rewards"`` source account to the account of the delegate that receives the reward.
-Hence, for a reward of ``100`` mutez, the following two balance updates are generated:
+Hence, for a reward of ``100`` mumav, the following two balance updates are generated:

 ::

   [ {"kind": "minted", "category": "endorsing rewards", "change": "-100", ...},
-    {"kind": "contract", "contract": "tz1...", "change": "100", ...} ]
+    {"kind": "contract", "contract": "mv1...", "change": "100", ...} ]

 When endorsing rewards are not distributed to the delegate due to insufficient participation or for not revealing nonces, they are transferred instead to the sink account identified by the quadruple ``("lost endorsing rewards", delegate, participation, revelation)``.
-For example, for an amount of ``100`` mutez in rewards not distributed due to insufficient participation, the following balance updates are generated:
+For example, for an amount of ``100`` mumav in rewards not distributed due to insufficient participation, the following balance updates are generated:

 ::

   [ {"kind": "minted", "category": "endorsing rewards", "change": "-100", ...},
     {"kind": "burned",
      "category": "lost endorsing rewards",
-     "delegate": "tz1...",
+     "delegate": "mv1...",
      "participation": "true",
      "revelation": "false",
      "change": "100", ...} ]